hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 The`API Token` is whatever you set your security token as in the installation process.

 (**3**) You will see a newly generated ETH & Node address.
-Use the ETH address to send [xDAI](https://www.xdaichain.com/for-users/get-xdai-tokens) and [HOPR tokens](/staking/how-to-get-hopr) to in order to fund your node. **Your node will not start until it has been funded.**
+Use the ETH address to send [xDAI](https://www.xdaichain.com/for-users/get-xdai-tokens) and [HOPR tokens](/staking/how-to-get-hopr) to in order to fund your node. **Your node will not start until it is funded.**

 **Monte Rosa release:** If you are participating in the Monte Rosa release, send the **mHOPR** and **xDAI** you have been airdropped.

 **Local network:** If using a local network, we recommend you fund your node with **0.01 xDai & 10 wxHOPR**.

-Make sure to use the node's ETH address when sending tokens or xDAI.
+Use the node's ETH address when sending tokens or xDAI.
 After funding your node, you will have to wait a few minutes for it to start.
-You should see this output when the process is complete: **Node has started!**
+When the process is complete, you should see this output: **Node has started!**

 :::info Tip